Ukrainian Comedian Faces Crazed Hecklers

 also still to be signed off.

 Health news now, and well, let's look for some positives in the world.
+Uh, Alice, you are our

-Because having a president and a vice president who are metaphorical cancers, plus Elon Musk, who has metastasized into a virally mutating cancerous polyp on the soul of all humanity.
+And I guess one of the plus sides of the the Trump regime is cancer awareness, because having a president and a vice president who are metaphorical cancers, plus Elon Musk, who has metastasized into a virally mutating cancerous polyp on the soul of all humanity, surely that has to make the entire world more aware of the dangers of cancer and the need to try and catch it early before it spreads

+unstoppably into every cell of the body politics.
 Well, I'm hoping that this is good news.

-But apparently, there are 12 recent developments ranging from personalized cancer vaccines, which will be less damaging to you and more damaging to your cancer, early testing, seven-minute cancer treatment jabs and what they're calling precision oncology, which is where you stand in a crowd and a sniper shoots your cancer treatment at you from the rooftop of a nearby building with that real sort of thrill.
+But apparently, there are 12 recent developments ranging from personalized cancer vaccines, which will be less damaging to you and more damaging to your cancer, early testing, seven-minute cancer treatment jabs, and what they're calling precision oncology, which is where you stand in a crowd and a sniper shoots your cancer treatment at you from the rooftop of a nearby building with that real sort of thrill.

 But yeah, there are 12 really good pieces of news, including a tablet that could cut breast cancer risk.
+So

-we no longer need to saw one boob off preemptively like the Amazon so that we can do better archery.
+we no longer need to saw one boob off preemptively, like the Amazon, so that we can do better archery.

+And I think this is good news.
 This is good news for any of us who don't want to die, but bad news for those of us who are reading the news.

 Yeah, the seven-minute jab, so that's rather than a sort of 60-minute transfusion.
+I guess that just shows how short people's attention spans are these days.

 You can't really be asked to sit through the whole hour anymore.
+Really, the reals content of cancer treatment.

 Various other

-things have also, aside from these 12 things,
+also, aside from these 12 things,

-several new improved praying accessories, apparently making it more likely that your prayers for good health will get through to your chosen deity and or deities, including the Share My Sacrifice app, which hooks up people from around the world looking to curry favor with an Almighty Being through the tried and trusted medium of animal sacrifices, with participating abattoirs so that the regular slaughter of animals for the meat industry doubles up as an offering to the God of your choosing.
+several new improved praying accessories, apparently making it more likely that your prayers for good health will get through to your chosen deity and or deities, including the Share My Sacrifice app, which hooks up people from around the world looking to curry favor with an almighty being through the tried and trusted medium of animal sacrifices, with participating abattoirs so that the regular slaughter of animals for the meat industry doubles up as an offering to the God of your choosing.

 So just needs the abattoir to be fitted with a special aerial blessed by a multi-denominational priest.

-Then also on sale now is an individual micro-cathedral, which is a one or two-person miniature cathedral available with dome, spire, tower, or combinations thereof, enabling you to get a direct line to the heavens from the privacy of your own home.
+available with dome, spire, tower, or combinations thereof, enabling you to get a direct line to the heavens from the privacy of your own home.
+That ranges in size from

 the size of a music festival toilet cubicle to a medium-sized garden shed.
+Just needs to be plugged in for 10 minutes to warm up before you say your prayers.

-Just needs to be plugged in for 10 minutes to warm up before you say your prayers and needs to be either outside in the garden or on a balcony or near an open window to ensure uninterrupted prayer remittance up to the heavens.
+And needs to be either outside in the garden or on a balcony or near an open window to ensure uninterrupted prayer remittance up to the heavens.
+Stained glass is optional.

-And also worth considering is the new Green Spite Effigy, a reusable zero-emission ethically sourced effigy made from recycled plastics and discarded toys with a set of 60 customizable facial features and accessories to make your effigy look like whomever you're protesting against.
+And also worth considering is the new Green Spite Ethigy, a reusable zero-emission ethically sourced effigy made from recycled plastics and discarded toys with a set of 60 customizable facial features and accessories to make your effigy look like whomever you're protesting against.

 various options now.